 Undoubtedly one of London’s most luscious parks, Holland Park is guaranteed to charm every visitor that wanders through its 54 acres of semi-wild woodland, gardens and sports facilities.
 Its gorgeous Kyoto Garden, designed by a Japanese garden designer, is not only a very aesthetically pleasing patch of green with a waterfall and a pond but also home to some colourful, very exotic-looking fish.
 If fish don’t particularly excite you, worry not, the park’s resident peacocks are here to steal the show.
 Watch them walk nonchalantly through the gardens and have your camera at the ready.
 If they’re in a good mood, they might just show off their striking tails.

 If the fish and peacocks aren’t quite enough, keep your eyes out for an unusually large number of squirrels in its woodlands.

 The ZSL London Zoo

-This is the place to go if you don’t want to mess around and want to see a lot of animals – about 19,000 to be precise.
+This is the place to go if you want to see a lot of animals – about 19,000 to be precise.
 Lions, penguins, gorillas, meerkats… this is your chance to come (almost) face to face with many a wild animal and see some truly beautiful creatures.
 But if the animal lover in you is after something a little more hands-on (and great selfies), the Zoo offers ‘keeper for the day’ and ‘meet the animal’ experiences.

-It’s also worth noting that the London Zoo is the world’s oldest scientific zoo and carries out many conservation projects across the world – as it’s a charity with no public funding every visit counts as further help for these projects!
+It’s also worth noting that London Zoo is the world’s oldest scientific zoo and carries out many conservation projects across the world.
+As it’s a charity with no public funding every visit counts as further help for these projects!